piratefsh/exactedition-issue-scaper/README.md

 Please only use if you have a subscription to an existing magazine and do not use to scrape for distribution.
 Respect intellectual property -- writers and artists gotta make a living too :)

+Please read Exact Edition's [terms of service](https://www.exacteditions.com/help.do?subject=102706) if in doubt.

 ## Installation
 ### Dependencies
 * CasperJS - [site](http://casperjs.org/)